Rock gardening

 Crevice gardens

 Crevice gardens have become popular in recent years.
-Sandstone slabs are set vertically into sand and infilled with more washed sharp sand or grit, or better, John Innes No1 potting media to which up to 30 percent by volume of grit is added.
+Sandstone slabs are set vertically into sand and infilled with more washed sharp sand, grit or peat-free John Innes No1 potting media to which up to 30 percent by volume of grit is added.

 The advantages are that the plants have a deep vertical root system, keeping them cooler in summer and warmer in winter, compared to growing in a more traditional rock garden setting.
 Moisture is used more efficiently in the microclimates made by the rocks forming the crevices.